 The research group leader is Kai K Kimppa, firstname.lastname@example.org

-AI Business Academy (AIBA) is run by the University of Turku (UTU) and Åbo Akademi university.
+AI Business Academy (AIBA) is a education for companies developing their AI ideas and run by both the University of Turku (UTU) and Åbo Akademi university.
 More information in the AIBA section on this page.
 Contact person in UTU is Paavo Nevalainen, email@example.com